WSG23/yosai_intel_dashboard_fresh/docs/database_schema.md

 This reference summarises the main tables used by the dashboard.
 Full DDL files can be found under `deployment/` and `migrations/`.

+See [database/table_relationships.md](database/table_relationships.md) for a diagram of how the tables relate to each other.

 ## access_events

 Stores every access control event from the facility devices.
 The table is configured as a hypertable when TimescaleDB is enabled.